PyTorch¶

 Next steps¶

-- PyTorch Model Roundtrip guide — Sending models to and from the cloud
+- PyTorch Model Roundtrip guide — sending models to and from the cloud

-- What are Plugins? — How the plugin system works
+- What are plugins? — the hook model